 This Library Briefing Paper looks at data protection and what might happen after Brexit.Jump to full report >>

-Since 1995 technological progress and globalisation have profoundly changed the way data is collected, accessed and used.
-In addition, EU Member States have implemented the 1995 rules differently, resulting in divergences in enforcement.
-In January 2012 the European Commission therefore proposed a new legislative framework for data protection.
+Since 1995, digital technology has profoundly changed the way data is collected, accessed and used.
+In January 2012, the European Commission therefore proposed a new legislative framework for data protection.
 In its now finalised form, this has two elements:

-The Government has said that the GDPR will apply in the UK from 25 May 2018.
+The GDPR will apply in the UK from 25 May 2018.

 Commons Briefing papers CBP-7838